-The data were analyzed using SPSS version 20 for Windows.
+The data were analyzed using SPSS for Windows (version 20.0; IBM Corp, Armonk, NY, USA).
 The statistical tests used were planned with a statistician in advance of data collection and statistics advice was sought during the analysis process.
 The groups were compared on an intention to treat basis, meaning that data were analyzed by year, regardless of the type of care received.
 The chi-squared test was used to establish the degree to which a relationship existed between the year and the intended and actual mode of birth.
 The chances of a woman opting for and achieving VBAC in 2011 compared to in 2008 are displayed as odds ratios (OR), with 95% confidence intervals (CI).
 Confounding factors were accounted for using logistic regression.
-Variables that are known to impact on VBAC rates were identified prospectively based on literature review and included in the logistic regression model.
+Variables that are known to affect VBAC rates were identified prospectively based on literature review and included in the logistic regression model.
 These factors are all known at booking and hence would not be influenced by the type of care received; they included maternal age (15), body mass index (13), time since previous cesarean (14,26), number of previous vaginal births and previous VBACs (14), and whether the previous cesarean was for ‘dystocia’ or ‘breech’ (14,27,28).
 Analysis of secondary outcomes used the chi-squared test for binary outcomes.
 Fisher’s exact test was used where more than 20% of the variables had expected outcomes <5 (29).
 The independent t-test and Mann-Whitney U test were used for linear data with normal and non-normal distribution, respectively.
 Data are presented as mean (standard deviation [SD]), unless otherwise stated.

 Results